jigyasukhera/prediction-of-diseases/README.md

 4️⃣ The model will display whether the user is at risk for any of the diseases.

 ## 📚 Dataset
-The model is trained on publicly available medical datasets from **Kaggle & UCI Machine Learning Repository**.
+The model is trained on publicly available medical datasets from **Kaggle**.

 ## 📌 Future Enhancements
 🔹 Add more diseases for prediction.